 Every veterinary business needs a secure way to collect payments that don't cost the earth.
 One that can offer your clients the latest payment methods, help your team easily carry out reconciliations, and give your business good cash flow.
-To help you understand the underlying costs behind every payment transaction, Windcave have put together a few things to every business owner should be aware of when looking for a payment solution.
+To help you understand the underlying costs behind every payment transaction, Windcave have put together a few things every business owner should be aware of when looking for a payment solution.

 ‘Integrated’ vs ‘Standalone’ payment terminals